Hitchwiki/hitchhiking.org/README.md

 * [randomroads.org](https://randomroads.org/), a magazine about independent forms of traveling, not actively maintained since 2015 or so

-We want to do something nice with this domain.
+We want to do something nice with the hitchhiking.org domain.
 One idea is to set up a [nostr based forum](https://github.com/Hitchwiki/hitchhiking.org/issues), in the spirit of [nostroots](https://github.com/Trustroots/nostroots).
 Other ideas are [welcome](https://github.com/Hitchwiki/hitchhiking.org/issues/new).